Heywarde History, Family Crest & Coats of Arms

 Migration of the Heywarde family

-Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
-Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
-The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
-Some of the first North American settlers with Heywarde name or one of its variants: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.
+Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
+Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
+Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
+Among the first immigrants of the name Heywarde, or a variant listed above to cross the Atlantic and come to North America were: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)